Shag Crawford: Other incidents

 Chicago's manager and two of his players attempted to argue with Crawford.
 The Cubs in question then entered the batter's box in anger and were nearly struck by a pitch, and a brawl commenced.

-During Crawford's career, he officiated three World Series (1961, 1963, 1969), ejecting Baltimore manager Earl Weaver in Game 4 of the 1969 Series for arguing balls and strikes, the first managerial ejection in World Series competition since 1935, two National League Championship Series (1971, 1974), and All-Star Games in 1959 (first game), 1961 (first game) and 1968; he worked behind the plate for the 1968 All-Star Game.
+During Crawford's career, he officiated three World Series (1961, 1963, 1969), ejecting Baltimore manager Earl Weaver in Game 4 of the 1969 Series for arguing balls and strikes, the first managerial ejection in World Series competition since 1935.
+Crawford also worked two National League Championship Series (1971, 1974) and All-Star Games in 1959 (first game), 1961 (first game), and 1968, working behind the plate for the latter game.

 Career end

-Crawford was relieved of his duties in 1975 for refusing to work the World Series that year, due to a rotational system implemented for selection of World Series umpires, over the traditional assignment by merit.
+Crawford was relieved of his duties in 1975 for refusing to work the World Series that year in protest of a rotational system implemented for selection of World Series umpires, over the traditional assignment by merit.

 Two of Crawford's sons, Jerry Crawford and Joey Crawford, also became sports officials.
 Jerry was a National League umpire from 1976 until 2010, and Joey was a National Basketball Association referee from 1977 to 2016.
 Shag Crawford worked the first game at Philadelphia's Veterans Stadium in 1971 and stood with Jerry at home plate when the lineup cards were presented before the final game at the ballpark in 2003.